trane-project/trane-music/courses/minor_pentatonic_scale/lesson_D_sharp/exercise_1/front.md

-What note is degree number 1 of the D♯ minor pentatonic scale?
+What note is degree number 1 of the D♯ Minor Pentatonic scale?